 As I mentioned, this is an easy-to-use technique for conducting a basic free patent search.

-If you would like a professional search or would like to move forward with a patent application, please send me an email using the form below.
+If you would like a professional search or would like to move forward with a patent application, please schedule a consult using the button below.